The Mic is On (1924 – 1931)

 Not long after that, WDBJ abandoned the Thurman and Boone room in favor of a second floor studio of the Grand Piano Company on Campbell Avenue.
 And during the winter of 1926-1927, WDBJ moved into its first modern, specially constructed studios in the American Theater Building located at Jefferson Street and Campbell Avenue.

 In February 1929, engineers modernized the transmitter and moved it to the top of the Shenandoah Life Insurance building.
 WDBJ was broadcasting now on 930 AM and technicians increased power to 500 watts during the day.
-The station upgraded its power two more times…to 1000 watts in 1934, and up to 5000 watts in 1936.
-The station still broadcasts at 5,000 watts today.
+The station upgraded its power three more times…to 1,000 watts in 1934, up to 5,000 watts in 1936 and to 10,000 watts during the day and 5,000 watts at night in 2014.